 There’s a pretty high ceiling for the losses everybody has incurred in the past due to content piracy.
 Assuming that piracy both increases supply and reduces demand, it eventually and unambiguously hurts producer revenue.
-Two primary sources of the film industry revenue today are box office sales and DVD/Blu-Ray sales, which may be affected by piracy differently.
+Two primary sources of the film entertainment platform revenue today are box office sales and DVD/Blu-Ray sales, which may be affected by piracy differently.
 With respect to the impact of movie broadcasts on sales, we find that movie broadcasts on over-the-air networks result in an increase in DVD sales at Amazon.com by an average of 118% in the week after over-the-air broadcast.
 Though in 2005, the Motion Picture Association of America (MPAA) argued that they were losing $3 billion in box office sales due to piracy.
 In an industry that takes in less than $10 billion annually, this is a significant claim and, if true, a major concern.

 Arthur De Vany, Professor of economics at University of California, Irvine, and David Walls, Professor of economics at the University of Calgary fit a regression to estimate the changes in box office revenue based changes in movie supply and sum the weekly effects driven by the availability of pirated versions of the movie.
 For the single movie on which they had data, they estimate that piracy directly destroyed $40 million in box office revenue.
 Overall, the film grossed approximately $61 million or around $600/pirate source.
 Assuming that De Vany and Wall’s data is representative of a typical movie with typical levels of piracy which seems reasonable, it’s possible that 40% of box office revenue of a typical film is being lost to piracy.